 You have two options:

 - You can assign those roles to a custom group.
 From the Organization and access UI:

 - Select Access grants, and choose To this organization.

-- Create an access grant that assigns one or both of the user management roles to your custom group.
+- Create an access grant that assigns a user management role to a custom group.

 - From the User management UI, add users to that group.

 To see a tutorial on creating new groups and roles, see Tutorial.